mcpower/fit3088-a2/README.txt

 - The selected satellite is highlighted in red, and its orbit is also highlighted in red.
 - The day/night texture is blended between dusk and dawn.

-The internal co-ordinate system is in kilometers.
+- The internal co-ordinate system is in kilometers, and gets transformed into more sensible co-ordinates using a global model matrix.
+This ensures that calculations are very straightforward, and the scale of the earth w.r.t. the satellite orbits is kept.
+- Satellites are displayed bigger than real life to ensure that they are clickable.

 ---------
 COMPILING